 In 2001, Jon graduated Cum Laude from Emory University with concentrations in Political Science and Economics.
 He is an active member of the Church in Atlanta where he serves in the Service Office.
 Jon and his wife Sarah live in Atlanta, Georgia, with their three children - Samuel, Anna, and David.

-Stefan Robichaux oversees the execution of D&G Development’s ground-up projects.
-He shepherds the entire process through all aspects of design, construction, and tenant coordination, and he then preps it for stabilization or disposition.
+Stefan Robichaux oversees the execution of D&G Development Group’s ground-up projects.
+He shepherds the entire process through all aspects of design, construction, tenant coordination, stabilization, and disposition.

 Stefan brings over a decade of commercial construction management to the group.
 Prior to joining the development world, he entered the industry as an apprentice ironworker and worked his way into up into the role of a trade superintendent on complex high-rise concrete frames.
-Along the way, he has worked on a wide variety of government buildings, parking decks, condominium complexes, airport expansions, and seismic retrofits across the country.
 This journey was fueled by a passion for professional challenges, a personal dedication to each team and project, and high-octane caffeinated beverages.

-From his earliest days in the industry, Stefan has been very active in community and church-based philanthropy and has helped manage construction of several church facilities in California, Texas, and Massachusetts.
-He holds an A.S. degree in Construction Management from Fullerton College (Fullerton, California), a General Building Contractor’s license in California, a LEED certification, and a second-degree gray belt on the Big Green Egg.
+Stefan holds an A.S. degree in Construction Management from Fullerton College (Fullerton, California), a General Building Contractor’s license in California and Georgia, a LEED certification, and a second-degree gray belt on the Big Green Egg.
 Additionally, his writing on mentorship within the industry has been featured in Engineering News-Record (ENR) magazine and highlighted by the National Center for Construction Education and Research (NCCER).

-Tiffany Jackson is the Operations Manager for D&G Development Group.
+Tiffany Jackson is the Vice President of Finance and Operations for D&G Development Group.
 Tiffany is in charge of Finances, Administrative Support, and Property Management.
 Tiffany takes great pride in understanding project scope and particulars i.e. timeframes, financials, and outcomes.
 She also ensures that properties under her care operate smoothly, maintain their appearance, and preserve value.
 Tiffany strives to keep a collaborative enterprise organized and running smoothly.

 Prior to joining D&G Development Group in 2017, Tiffany helped manage the operational activities of the Kroger Pharmacy system through the Atlanta metro area.
 Tiffany Jackson began her career with Kroger Pharmacy in 2007, where she continued to serve for 10 years.
 Tiffany served as a lead pharmacy technician for 5 years to her local store before moving up into a role for Corporate Kroger.
 While serving for Kroger Corporate, Tiffany oversaw operations for 23 Kroger Pharmacy locations.
 Tiffany’s highest priorities were to implement new policies and procedures and incorporate new technology into daily work flow to ensure accuracy and efficiency.